musajamihat/SAUDI_COFFEE_SALES_ANALYSIS/README.md

 - Focus more on **Normal Sales** strategies to maximize revenue
 - Consider loyalty program and rewards which will encourage regular visits and create long term customer loyalty

-  *Datasets used learning and Analytical purpose*
+  *Datasets used for learning and Analytical purpose*